Dress For Success holds winter pop-up sale

 "This sale is such an important part for us," explained Denise Torain from Triangle Dress For Success.
 "A quarter of operating income is raised through our five sales, these sales mean lots and lots of women get helped," she said.

-The Dress For Success Boutique Sale is at Northgate Mall Friday, February 9 and Saturday, February 10 from 10 a.m. until 5 p.m.
+The Dress For Success Boutique Sale is at Northgate Mall Friday, February 9 from 10 a.m. to 7 p.m. and Saturday, February 10 from 10 a.m. until 5 p.m.